menandmice/micetro_docs/guides/user-manual/ipam.rst

 You can export the utilization history for one or more subnets to the Clipboard or into a CSV file.

-* To export the utilization history for a single subnet from the Address Utilization Window, right-click the graph and select the time period you want to export.
+* To export the utilization history for a single subnet from the :guilabel:`Address Utilization Window`, right-click the graph and select the time period you want to export.
 The data is copied to the Clipboard.

-* To export the utilization for multiple subnets, select the subnets, right-click and from the shortcut menu select Export Address Utilization.
+* To export the utilization for multiple subnets, select the subnets, right-click and from the shortcut menu select :guilabel:`Export Address Utilization`.
 The data is saved in a CSV file.

 Multiple Address Spaces
 -----------------------